e-teachingorg/eteaching.plone.nostrmetadatasync/README.md

 ## Features

-* Synchronizes metadata of event based objects (e.g. plone.app.event) with Nostr Time-Based Calendar Event (NIP-52)
+* Real-time synchronization between metadata for event-based plone objects (e.g. plone.app.event) and Nostr time-based calendar events (NIP-52).
-* Synchronizes metadata of objects with Nostr AMB Event (NIP-AMB)
+* Real-time synchronization between metadata for educational materials and Nostr AMB events (NIP-AMB)
+* Initial creation of Nostr events for the metadata of all supported objects.
+* Specific configuration options where portal types and additional restrictions for synchronization can be selected

 ## Installation